ubc-library-rc/gis-dhsi/content/day3/3-vector-tools.md

 <img src="./images/tools4.png" style="width:100%;">

 > * Now run the tool.
 Ignore any warning saying "No spatial index exists for the input layer"; this is how the data came.
 > * Close the tool (it might have jumped behind your main QGIS interface), and return to your map view.
 Toggle off `Transit Stops` for a moment so you can see Clip layer alone.
-You'll notice there are no longer any stops outside Montreal.
+You'll notice there are no longer any stops outside Montréal.

 <img src="./images/tools5.png" style="width:100%;">